South African pancakes (pannekoek)

 • 1 tablespoon (15 ml) brandy

-• 1 teaspoon (5 ml) salt
+• ¾ teaspoon (about 4 ml) salt

 Method

-6. Sprinkle cinnamon sugar over it, roll up and serve warm.
+6. Sprinkle cinnamon sugar over it, roll up, and serve warm.

 Notes